mawrkus/js-unit-testing-guide/README.md

 });
 ```

 Better: write a test for each type of sanitization.
-It will give a nice output of all possible cases, improving maintainability.
+It will give a nice output of all possible cases, improving maintainability:

 **:) :)**